 You may think that developing discipline is about sacrifice and limitations.
 This thought has probably been reinforced by previous attempts at changing your bad habits.

 Actually, it can be very empowering to develop discipline.
 Think back to when you managed to make a change in behavior that was successful, how did you feel?
-When you overcome obstacles in your path, and accomplish something with consistent work, you feel like you can do anything.
+When you overcome obstacles in your path and accomplish something with consistent work, you feel like you can do anything.

 Successful people do not get there just because of luck.
 They make goals, plan how to achieve them, and then develop the discipline to accomplish those goals and plans.
-They do fail, they do have obstacles, they may even modify the goals or go in a different direction based on working on those original plans.
+They do fail, they do have obstacles, and they may even modify the goals or go in a different direction based on working on those original plans.

 You can improve things where you are not in debt, are healthy and fit, and have stable relationships, but it will require giving up instant gratification and adopting self-discipline.